 - H is the hazard, i.e., the occurrence probability of a dangerous event (unit: dimensionless). - E denotes the exposure, i.e., the "values" that are exposed to a dangerous event.
-These values are usually expressed in monetary terms (unit: e.g., \$, \$, \$, \$, \$) representing the economic value of the objects that are present at the location involved.
+These values are usually expressed in monetary terms (unit: e.g., \$, €, ¥, ₱, ₹) representing the economic value of the objects that are present at the location involved.
 In its severest form, E represents human lives (unit: dimensionless). - V is the vulnerability, i.e., the lack of resistance to damaging or destructive forces, expressed as a value between 0 and 1 (unit: dimensionless), with the highest value 1 representing full damage of the exposed values.

-There is a single means to control any of this variables: technology.
-Considering as an example the flood risk at a specific location, we can reduce the hazard by several technological solutions, e.g., by building a dam upstream of that location-this, however, is not possible for other types of hazards, e.g. earthquakes.
-We can also reduce the vulnerability by modelling the flood extent, delineating flood-prone zones and then implementing urban planning to prohibit or discourage human settlements at those zones (this applies to all types of hazards).
-Finally, we can reduce vulnerability, e.g., by developing early warning systems (Di Baldassarre et al., 2010).
+There is a single means to control any of these variables: technology.
+Considering as an example the flood risk at a specific location, we can reduce the hazard by several technological solutions, e.g., by building a dam upstream of that location-this, however, is not possible for other types of hazards, such as earthquakes.
+Yet, even in such cases technology can reduce vulnerability by constructing more resilient buildings.
+For floods, we can reduce vulnerability by developing early warning systems (Di Baldassarre et al., 2010).
+We can also simultaneously reduce exposure and vulnerability by modelling the flood extent, delineating flood-prone zones and then implementing urban planning to prohibit or discourage human settlements at those zones.